 Test as for ischemic stroke.

-Use the same treatments used for secondary prevention of ischemic stroke (eg, antiplatelet drugs, statins, sometimes carotid endarterectomy or arterial angioplasty plus stenting).
+Use the same treatments used for secondary prevention of ischemic stroke (eg, antiplatelet medications, statins, sometimes carotid endarterectomy or arterial angioplasty plus stenting).

 Drugs Mentioned In This Article